zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/visualize-graphs/visualize-graphs.md

 Estimated time: 5 minutes

-The following video provides an overview of the visualization component.
+The following video provides an overview of the Graph Visualization component (= GraphViz).

 [](youtube:zfefKdNfAY4)